 No one should have to die without Mary Porter by their side.

-I want to add that in the final hours of my father's life, he was rushed to the hospice unit of a hospital.
-There Mary met my family and assisted us by advocating for important details of his final care so he would suffer as little as possible.
+In the final hours of my father's life, Mary met with my family and assisted us by advocating for important details of his final care so he would suffer as little as possible.
 We were able to lean on her and it was a priceless gift.
 I don't know how we would have managed without her as his final hours were quite difficult.
-The fact that Mary is both a trained RN, so experienced in the dying process, and has the gift of a intuitive counselor, makes her quite a unique caregiver to the entire family as a loved one dies.
+I would urge anyone facing similar circumstances to enlist the services of Mary Porter.

 © 2017 Mary Porter All Rights Reserved